-- the relationship passed all the monthly effectiveness tests but the fair value of the derivative was not exactly offset by the change in fair value of the liability being hedged (sometimes referred to as hedge effectiveness) or - the relationship failed the monthly effectiveness test which, for that month, disallows recognition of the change in fair value of the underlying liability being hedged.
+- the relationship passed all the monthly effectiveness tests but the fair value of the derivative was not exactly offset by the change in fair value of the liability being hedged (sometimes referred to as hedge effectiveness) or - the relationship failed a monthly effectiveness test which, for that month, disallows recognition of the change in fair value of the underlying asset or liability being hedged and in following months leads to the amortisation of existing balance sheet positions.

-(ii) Other derivatives are those used for economic hedging but which are not in an IAS 39 hedge accounting relationship because hedge accounting has not been adopted or is not achievable.
+(ii) Other derivatives are those used for economic hedging but which are not in an IAS 39 hedge accounting relationship because hedge accounting is not achievable.

-Although the LLP uses derivatives exclusively to hedge risk exposures, income statement volatility can still arise due to hedge accounting ineffectiveness or effectiveness test failures.
-Management are comfortable that this volatility arises from the application of the accounting rules which do not reflect the economic reality.
+Although the LLP uses derivatives exclusively to hedge risk exposures in interest rates or exchange rates, income statement volatility can still arise due to hedge accounting ineffectiveness or because hedge accounting is not achievable.
+Management recognise that this arises from the application of accounting rules which do not reflect the economic reality of the business and as such this volatility will continue period on period but will always trend back to zero over time.

-A gain of £24 million (2011 - £9 million) has been recognised on assets and liabilities held in hedge accounting relationships.
-Included within this result were the impacts of the following:
+A loss of £76 million (2012: £96 million gain) has been recognised in the year ended 4 April 2013 for derivatives and hedge accounting.
+Included within this result was the impact of the following accounting losses: